beldenge/camel-lab/README.md

 # camel-lab
-Base lab project for Apache Camel tech talk
+This is the base lab project for the Apache Camel tech talk by George Belden.

 ##Prerequisites##
 * JDK 1.6+